Thailand Property Guide for Expats: Everything You Need to

 MORE Group advantage: Working with MORE Group costs 0% commission for buyers.
 The developer pays our fee.
 You pay only your lawyer’s fees and government transfer costs.

-Taxes on Thai Property for Expats
+What Should You Know About Taxes on Thai Property for Expats?

 Financing: Can Expats Get a Mortgage in Thailand?

-Developer payment plans (most common): Off-plan projects in Phuket offer instalment plans with 0% interest — typically 10–30% down and the balance spread across construction milestones.
+Developer payment plans (most common): Off-plan projects in Phuket offer instalment plans with 0% interest, typically 10-30% down and the balance spread across construction milestones.
 This is effectively interest-free financing and is widely used by expat buyers.

 Thai bank mortgages: The Bangkok Bank, Kasikorn Bank (KBank), and SCB have offered foreign national mortgages in limited cases, primarily for foreigners employed in Thailand with a valid work permit and minimum 2 years’ income history.
 LTV ratios are typically 50-70%, and documentation requirements are extensive.

-Offshore financing: Some expat buyers finance against assets in their home country — remortgaging existing property, using portfolio loans, or personal loans — and wire the proceeds to Thailand.
+Offshore financing: Some expat buyers finance against assets in their home country, remortgaging existing property, using portfolio loans, or personal loans, and wire the proceeds to Thailand.
 This is common for Swiss, British, and Australian buyers.

-Rule: You cannot use Thai baht deposited in Thailand to buy property — the purchase funds must originate as foreign currency to qualify for the FET certificate required for freehold registration.
+Rule: You cannot use Thai baht deposited in Thailand to buy property, the purchase funds must originate as foreign currency to qualify for the FET certificate required for freehold registration.

-Visa Options for Property-Owning Expats
+What Should You Know About Visa Options for Property-Owning Expats?

 Thailand Elite Visa